K-h-a-l-e-d/Shopping_App/README.md

 - add to Shop Cart Feature.
 - Responsive layout that adjusts image sizes based on the screen dimensions

+## Features to be added Soon:
+- Creating a Sign-up page
+- Some Enhancements in UI

 ## Home Page UI Design Structure:

 ## Application Screenshots: